benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - ...rewrite it using the latest JavaScript
-- React components can be written as functions of their props
+- React components can also be written as functions of their props
 - Here we're using an arrow function instead of a standard function
 - And we're immediately destructuring the props into `headerText` & `children`
 - There's plenty more we can do too with new JS features